Centrality of shortest paths: Algorithms and complexity results: Introduction

 \subsection{Structure of the paper}

-The remaining paper is structured as follows: in Section~\ref{sec:algorithm}, we present a polynomial time algorithm that can be used to solve Problem~\eqref{eq:problem}.
-This is followed by Section~\ref{sec:computational-experiments}, where we conduct an extensive numerical study of the proposed algorithm on synthetic and real-world graph instances and provide insights into the results.
-Finally, in Section~\ref{sec:conclusion}, we provide concluding remarks.
+The remaining paper is structured as follows: in \Cref{sec:algorithm}, we study Problem~\eqref{eq:problem} with degree centrality as a measure of centrality $C(P)$ and present a polynomial-time algorithm that can be used to solve it.
+In \Cref{sec:weighted}, we extend our analysis to the case of graphs with weighted edges and show that the problem becomes NP-hard even with just two distinct weights.
+In \Cref{sec:btw}, we consider Problem~\eqref{eq:problem} with betweenness centrality as a measure of centrality $C(P)$.
+We show that this problem is solvable in polynomial time for both weighted and unweighted graphs and present a polynomial-time algorithm that can be used to solve it.
+In \Cref{sec:cls}, we turn our attention to closeness centrality.
+We prove that Problem~\eqref{eq:problem} with closeness centrality as a measure of centrality $C(P)$ is NP-hard regardless of whether the graph is weighted or not.
+This is followed by \Cref{sec:computational-experiments}, where we conduct an extensive numerical study of the proposed algorithms on synthetic and real-world graph instances and provide insights into the results.
+Finally, we provide concluding remarks in \Cref{sec:conclusion}.